Piovene Rocchette is where most of my family lives—I have about eight uncles and aunts and countless cousins in this one tiny place. It is a

 pleasant little village with an interesting old town that meanders its

-way up the slopes of the legendary local mountain – Monte Summano.
+way up the slopes of the legendary local mountain—Monte Summano.

 A favorite street in the morning

 There are a few interesting sights in the old town.
-The little chapel,
+The little chapel, known as the Ospizio, is my favorite spot.

-and was run by friars who offered a place to stay and a hot meal to the
+The Chapel of Ospizio dates back to the 17th century and was run by friars who offered a place to stay and a hot meal to the many pilgrims who used to make the trip up Monte Summano.

-The local Church of S. Stefano dating back to the 18th century is lovely too.
+The local Church of S. Stefano, dating back to the 18th century, is lovely too.

-There is a little bar in the piazza where you can sit and have something to drink while watching the passing parade.
+There's a little bar in the piazza where you can sit and have something to drink while watching the passing parade.
 Kids play while mothers relax and old people stand around gossiping.

-Best day to be here is Friday when the local market is in full swing.
+The best day to be here is Friday when the local market is in full swing.

-When you've done shopping head on down the hill to a local landmark - the haunted
+When you've done shopping, head on down the hill to a local landmark - the haunted

-castle of Palazzino Fraccaroli.
-Built in the 18th century, but never
+Built in the 18th century but never

 finished, local legend says it is a cursed and haunted place.